clempo2/JD2-pyprocgame/README.md

 Original JD-pyprocgame is
 Copyright (c) 2009-2011 Adam Preble and Gerry Stellenberg

-The JD-pyprocgame media pack is distributed under a restricted custom license.
+The JD-pyprocgame media kit is distributed under a restricted custom license.
-Copyright (c) 2009-2011 Gerry Stellenberg
+Copyright (c) 2011 Gerry Stellenberg
 JD-pyprocgame media pack used by permission of the author.

 Small portions copied from [PyProcGameHD-SkeletonGame](https://github.com/mjocean/PyProcGameHD-SkeletonGame) are
 Copyright (c) 2014-2015 Michael Ocean and Josh Kugler